loopwerk/Saga/README.md

 Saga is quite flexible: for example you can have one set of metadata for the articles on your blog, and another set of metadata for the apps in your portfolio.
 At the same time it's quite easy to configure.

-> Saga uses async/await and as such requires at least Swift 5.5, and runs on both Mac (macOS 12) and Linux.
+> Note: Saga uses async/await and as such requires at least Swift 5.5 and macOS 12 (or Linux).
 Version 0.22.0 can be used on macOS 11 with Swift 5.2.

 ## Syntax